Nishith4545/photopicker/README.md

        implementation 'com.github.Nishith4545:photopicker:1.0.0'
    }
 ```
+### Overview

+The **PhotoPicker Library** is designed for apps that have a one-time or infrequent need to access photos and videos.
+The library uses the system picker (Android Photo Picker) and is compliant with Google's latest policy updates.

+This library is ideal for scenarios like:
+- Allowing users to select one or few images/videos at a time.
+- No persistent or frequent access to media files is required.

+### Features

+- Complies with Android's Photo Picker and the new Play Store policy.
+- Simple integration with minimal permissions.
+- Supports both image and video selection.
+- Compatible with lower Android versions as well.

 ## Usage

 ### Step 1: Initialize the MediaSelectHelper
 In your Fragment or Activity's onCreate method, initialize the MediaSelectHelper instance.